LegReq/did-btcr2/chapters/CRUD-Operations.md

 1. Set `privateKeyBytes` to the result of retrieving the private key bytes associated with the `verificationMethod` value.
 How this is achieved is left to the implementation.
-2. Set `rootCapability` to the result of passing `BTCR2Identifier` into [Algo 12.
+2. Set `rootCapability` to the result of passing `identifier` into [Algo 12.
 Derive Root Capability].
 3. Initialize `proofOptions` to an empty object.
 4. Set `proofOptions.type` to `DataIntegrityProof`.
 5. Set `proofOptions.cryptosuite` to `bip340-jcs-2025`.